bootlin/training-materials/slides/security-userland/security-userland.typ

 === Systemd
 <systemd>

-- Modern #emph[init] system used by almost all Linux desktop/server distributions
+- Modern _init_ system used by almost all Linux desktop/server distributions

 - Provides features such as